Synthetixio/SIPs/SIPS/sip-draft_Automatized_Trading Comp.md

 * Shrimp - 100 to 1k

 The only thing that the traders need to do to be eligible for weekly rewards is to trade at list 100sUSD worth of weekly volume.
+All whales are eligible for dolphin rewards, if they haven't won any rewards in their primary tier.
+Same applies to dolphins in regards to shrimps.

 Suggested rewards in sUSD per category for first 3  (5 for shrimps) places are:
 * Whale: 3000, 2000, 1000